Technology

 Scalability:

-In conventional biroeactors, the size of the stirring device (turbine, wheel or helix) must increase with the size of the container.
+In conventional bioreactors, the size of the stirring device (turbine, wheel or helix) must increase with the size of the container.

 The shear stress thus increases strongly with the volume (red curve).